gvwilson/thirdbit/src/fiction/cloudherd/index.md

 As the villagers approached,
 Scholar-Candidate Yangyal puffed out his chest.
 "Literally Indigestible,
-by election from its inhabitants and with the consent of His Highness Denpa King Gandan made reeve of the village of Stale Leftovers, come forward!"
+by election from its inhabitants made reeve of the village of Stale Leftovers, come forward!"

 Indy waited a moment for the soldiers and villagers behind her to come to a halt,